W Idioms

 - at exactly the right time

-When the time was ripe we decided to sell our house.
+When the time is ripe we will sell our house.

 where one is coming from